Team-Invincibles/Deep-learning-final-project/README.md

 ### INSTRUCTIONS FOR LOADING DATA IN CODE
   ### 1. DOWNLOAD FROM THE MENTIONED BELOW LINK
-  ### 2. UPLOAD THE DATASET TO GOOGLE DRIVE AND UNZIP
+  ### 2. UPLOAD THE DATASET TO GOOGLE DRIVE AND UNZIP BEFORE RUNNING THE CODE.

 [Data set link1](https://www.kaggle.com/asdasdasasdas/garbage-classification)